HAPA's Board of Directors composition and core values reflect the diversity of our islands.

 Gary Hooser - President

-Gary Hooser is a graduate of the University of Hawaiʻi and currently serves on the Kauaʻi County Council.
-Previously Gary spent 8 years in the Hawaiʻi State Senate and also served briefly as the Director of Environmental Quality Control under Governor Neil Abercrombie.
+Gary Hooser spent 8 years in the Hawaiʻi State Senate and also served briefly as the Director of Environmental Quality Control under Governor Neil Abercrombie.
+Gary is also a former Kaua‘i County Council Member.
 Prior to serving in public office, he owned and managed various small businesses.
+Gary is a graduate of the University of Hawaiʻi.

 Paul Achitoff is the managing attorney of the Hawaiʻi office of Earthjustice.
 He graduated magna cum laude from Harvard College and received his J.D. from Columbia Law School.
 Paul practiced business and environmental litigation in private practice in Los Angeles and Honolulu for eleven years before joining Earthjustice in 1994.
 Paul handles a wide variety of public interest environmental litigation, including matters arising under the Endangered Species Act, National Environmental Policy Act, Clean Water Act, Migratory Bird Treaty Act, the Hawaiʻi's Water Code and issues pertaining to genetically modified organisms and pesticides.